ssolkhon/chatty/README.md

 then submit it to ChatGPT for a response.
 The response will then be spoken back to you.
 This will currently only work on an Mac.

-After each reponse you will be prompted to ask another question.
+After each response you will be prompted to ask another question.

 Once you are finished say "goodbye" and the program will end.